Clark County, Nevada: Government

 The Clark County Commission consists of seven members who are elected to serve staggered four-year terms in biennial partisan elections.
 The commission members elect a chairman, who chairs their meetings.
 A hired county manager handles day-to-day operations under direction of the commission.
 The county's unincorporated towns also have appointed boards that provide advice to the commission.

 The county operates out of the Clark County Government Center in the City of Las Vegas.
 The building is unusual in shape, and includes an outdoor amphitheater for concerts and other events.

 The Las Vegas Metropolitan Police Department provides most law enforcement services in the county, including operation of the county's central jail, the Clark County Detention Center (CCDC).
 The present department was created in 1973 when the Clark County Sheriff's Department merged with the Las Vegas Police Department.

-Other entities with police forces include University of Nevada, Las Vegas, the Clark County School District, and cities such as Henderson, Mesquite, Boulder City and North Las Vegas.
-The Clark County Park Police is responsible for all of the parks operated by the county and some selected special venues, such as the Clark County Amphitheater, Clark County Archery Range, and the Desert Rose Golf Course.
+Other entities with police forces include University of Nevada, Las Vegas, the College of Southern Nevada, the Clark County School District, and cities of Henderson, Mesquite, Boulder City and North Las Vegas.
+The Clark County Office of Public Safety (formerly Clark County Park Police) is responsible for policing all buildings and parks operated by the county and some selected special venues, such as the Clark County Amphitheater, Clark County Archery Range, and the Desert Rose Golf Course.

 The Regional Justice Center replaced the Clark County Courthouse in 2005, and is about 3 blocks from downtown Fremont Street, at 200 Lewis Avenue.